Explore our contactless digital program book

 About our new contactless digital program book

-Due to a number of factors related to the pandemic, we are not able to provide a printed program book this season.
-Instead, we’ve created a new contactless digital program book that allows us to give you more information about the music and artists than ever before.
+Due to a number of factors related to the pandemic, we no longer provide printed program books at SPCO concerts.
+Instead, we’ve created a paperless digital program book that allows us to share more information about the music and artists than ever before while reducing paper use.

-This program can be accessed before, during or after each concert from your own mobile device and has been thoughtfully designed with a dark background to limit light emissions from screens during use.
+The digital program can be accessed before, during or after each concert from your own mobile device and has been thoughtfully designed with a dark background to limit light emissions from screens during use.
 Don’t worry — we will be sure to remind you and your fellow audience members to silence your devices during performances.
+The digital experience allows for each user to adjust text size to their own needs, while offering a printer-friendly option for those who would prefer a paper program.
+And as always, a small number of large print programs will be available at each concert — simply ask an usher.

-We realize this is just one of several elements of the SPCO concert experience that will be different this year and we thank you for your patience as we all adjust to these changes together.
+With this newest evolution of the SPCO concert experience, we are excited to continue making performances even more accessible, and we thank you for your patience as we all adjust to these changes together.

 For easy access during the performance